Gribek/people/README.md

 API_PARAMETERS = {'results': 1000, 'seed': 'abc'}
 ```
 You can find more information about randomuser API request parameters in its documentation https://randomuser.me/documentation.

+##### Modifications
+All modifications are configured in the DATA_MODIFICATIONS variable.
+Each of them is a single dictionary selecting the value to modify and the method to run.

 ### Available commands